dsaldana/swarm_python/README.md

 Main instructions about how to build the project in [https://bitbucket.org/osrf/swarm/wiki/Tutorial_1-How_to_create_your_Swarm_controller]:

 ## Requirements

-Install the Swarm simulator from: https://bitbucket.org/osrf/swarm/wiki/Install.md
+Download and Install the Swarm simulator from: https://bitbucket.org/osrf/swarm/wiki/Install.md

-Before compiling, open the file **TeamControllerPlugin.hh** and replace the keyword **protected** for **public**.
+Before compiling, open the file **RobotPlugin.hh** and replace the keyword **protected** for **public**.

 ## Install the C++ bridge for Python